Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

 <a name="Ex3Task5"></a>
 #### Task 5 - Finding the draw calls that belong to our tower ####

-1. By clicking through the event view, you will first see that a lot of them belong to the terraing, and then another bunch that belong to the tower.
+1. By clicking through the event view, you will first see that a lot of them belong to the terrain, and then another bunch that belong to the tower.

 1. Another way of finding where about the tower draw events are, is by using the _pixel history_ (as we used in Exercise 2)